-I still get questions like that today… and now that I have 3 kids, I’m also asked how to get kids on board with cleaning and organizing — or, at the very least, not undo every single thing we’ve done to try and clean things up!
+I still get questions like that today… and now that we have 4 children, I’m also asked how to get THEM on-board with cleaning and organizing — or, at the very least, not undo every single thing we’ve done to try and clean things up!

-While I don’t have any quick-fix answers or easy solutions to these questions, I do think that if your children and/or your spouse are willing to try to change their behavior (even if it’s just to please you), there is hope!
+While I don’t have any quick-fix answers or easy solutions to these questions, I do think there is hope… IF your children and/or your spouse are willing to try to change their behavior (even if it’s just to please you)!

-That said, I realize there are more than enough spouses and children who are not willing to change, or even put forth any effort around the house.
-Maybe they are depressed, maybe they are beyond stubborn and defiant, maybe they just honestly don’t care enough about the house or enough about you to even try.
+That said, I realize there are many spouses, significant others, and children who are NOT willing to change, or even put forth any effort around the house.
+Maybe they are depressed, maybe they are beyond stubborn and defiant, maybe they are in a bad place in life, or maybe they just honestly don’t care enough about the house or enough about you to even try.

 1. MODEL how you do it.

-This might sound overly obvious, but in most situations, if you aren’t willing to put your dishes away, hang up your clothes, make the bed, or pick up the house, then you can’t really expect your spouse or your children to do those tasks either.
+This might sound overly obvious, but in most situations, if you aren’t willing to put your own dishes away, hang up your own clothes, make your own bed, or pick up your own messes, then you can’t really expect your spouse or your children to do those tasks either.

 2. ASK them to do it.